Are you looking for a contractor?

 Source: Remodelista & Dyke and Dean

-8. Recycled plastic and recycled glass countertops
+8. Recycled plastic or glass countertops

 Source: Jaell und Tofta & Vetrazzo

-9. Paper composite countertops
+9. Recycled paper countertops

 Source: Richlite

-10. Solid surface countertops (Corian)
+10. Solid surface countertops (Corian®)

 Source: Pinterest & Architizer